What causes body odor, and how can I combat it?

 Yes, stress and anxiety can stimulate sweat glands and lead to increased sweating, which can worsen body odor.
 Additionally, stress can alter hormonal levels, further contributing to the issue.

-See also How can I maintain a healthy and well-groomed beard or mustache?
+See also How can I maintain healthy and youthful-looking hands?

 What should I do if regular hygiene practices are ineffective in combating body odor?